hsuanchengsun/Natural-Language-Processing/README.md

 This repository contains code for various NLP tasks that I have worked on.

 ## Evaluating the Quality of Healthcare Providers using Yelp Review Data
 This project aims to evaluate the quality of healthcare providers by analyzing Yelp reviews of businesses in the healthcare industry.
-The project will be conducted from Nov 2022 to Dec 2022.
+The project is a group project and I was reponsible for task 1, 2, 3, and 5.

 #### Objectives
 - Conduct data understanding and cleaning activities, including identification and justification of potential data issues via Python